CPR-RSS/CPR-RSS.github.io/README.md

 This is a simple repo for improving conference paper reading experience.
 We try to parse the paper information(title, abstract, url) of all the papers for a certain conference and generate an rss xml file.

 ### rss source
-Use any rss reading client to subscribe to the following rss source.
+Use any rss reading client (Leaf in Mac) to subscribe to the following rss source.
 1. NIPS2018: https://conference-paper-rss.github.io/rss_source/nips2018.xml

 ## Update